D4uS1/ez-on-rails-react/README.md

 ## Usage
 ### 1. Insert Context provider
-You must add the __EzOnRails__ context provider around your application that manages access tokens, api Versions, backend url etc.
+You must add the __EzOnRails__ context provider around your application that manages access tokens, api key, api Versions, backend url etc.

 You can also pass an __onUnauthorizedCallback__ that is called if any hook doing http requests fail with a http 401 status code.
 This makes it possible to have a session management and logout the user if some token is invalid.